bennoH2025/COOLLAB-Community-Nodes/nodes/geometry/3D Shapes/Merkaba-Pyramid/Doc & info Merkaba-Pyramid.md

 - Merkaba-Pyramid (or the holy sacred dual pyramid).clbnode - The main COOLLAB 3D shape node
 - MERKABA or the sacred DualPyramid.clbnode.presets.json - Preset configurations including "Default", "Bold standard", "Swinger King", "Glider", "BumpyBlober", "Knotted one", and "The Interlocked" variations
-- Examples for the MERKABA node.coollab - Complete example project demonstrating optimal node connections, camera settings, and preset usage
+- Examples for the MERKABA node.coollab - Complete example coollab-project-file demonstrating optimal node connections, camera settings, and preset usage.
+This projectc file was made in V-1.4.1 but it's upDate'able for newer versions of Coollab.

 **🚀 How to Use**